[Klik hier voor de Nederlandse versie van deze post]

 The fallacy of Latour and Haraway is that they assume that without the idea of an intentionally acting individual, modern philosophy and ethics will collapse.
 I don’t think so, for we have known since Freud that many of our actions are not taken consciously, but that has not led to the end of modern thinking.

 In sum, you can say that modern thinking has produced a moral and political system in which we ourselves can give direction to the rules and meanings that we consider important.
-We control the superorganism that we are a part of through democratic procedures structured according to communicative rationality.
+We control the superorganism we are a part of through democratic procedures structured according to communicative rationality.
 We are not dependent on tradition or existing power relations.

 Let us turn to ecological ethics: the great challenge is how to give a language to beings and things without a voice without compromising the achievements of modern ethics.
-Despite all his harsh criticism of modern thinking, this seems completely in line with Latour’s views.
+Despite all his harsh criticism of modern thinking, this seems entirely in line with Latour’s views.
 After all, he argues for participation through a fairly traditional way of parliamentary or institutional representation, in which voters speak for beings, things and voiceless people.
-In doing so, he trusts that a multitude of representative voices create an effective barrier against the objectifying tendencies of instrumental rationality.
+In doing so, he trusts that many representative voices create an effective barrier against the objectifying tendencies of instrumental rationality.
 The pluralism of voices ensures that the actions and responses of non-linguistic beings also find a place in political and moral discussions.

 Ultimately, we have to make a trade-off between the cultural superorganism based on language and the intertwined network of living beings in which everything responds to everything without speaking out.